paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (d)(2), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended generally.
-Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of Title 20, Education.
+27. Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 11433, Pub.
 L. 100–77, title VII, § 723, as added Pub.
 L. 103–382, title III, § 323, Oct.
 20, 1994, 108 Stat.
 3962, related to local educational agency grants for education of homeless children and youth, prior to the general amendment of this part by Pub.
 L. 107–110.